gcnyin/gcnyin.github.io/README.md

 # Personal Blog

-Based on Jekyll, Bootstrap, jQuery.
+A developer, focus on server-side.